 git clone path/copied/from/clipboard

 obviously, replacing the path with your copied value.

 Now you have a local version of the section website!

 You are free to edit outside of the gitlab browser!
-You can open the files in whatever editor you are most comfortable in (if you are unfamiliar with all, I reccomend Atom or VSCode).
+You can open the files in whatever editor you are most comfortable in (if you are unfamiliar with all, I reccomend VSCode).
 The changes are on your local copies of the files and will not be visible to anyone else in the class until you stage–> commit –> push them.

 Once you are happy with your changes ALWAYS run the